MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 ---
-title: Refactor a Linux service desk app to the Azure App Service and Azure MySQL | Microsoft Docs
+title: "CAF: Refactor a Linux service desk app to the Azure App Service and Azure MySQL | Microsoft Docs"
 description: Learn how Contoso refactors on-premises Linux app by migrating it to Azure App Service using GitHub for Web Tier and Azure SQL Database.
 author: rayne-wiselman
 manager: carmonm